NHS England South West Terms of Reference for the Peninsula Foundation School Committee

 1. Purpose

-Under the auspices of the Health Education England South West to:
+Under the auspices of the NHS England South West to:

 • Develop and support the framework of the Reference Guide within which Foundation Schools are delivered